polterguy/phosphorusfive/plugins/extras/p5.io.authorization/README.md

 writing to some specific folder or path.
 The default access is as follows.

 * Root account(s) have access to reading and writing to all files
 * Non-root accounts have read access to everything, except the _"auth.hl"_ file, main _"/web.config"_ file, _"/db/"_ folder, and other users' files.
-The exception is reading files in other users' _"public"_ folder and su-folders
+The exception is reading files in other users' _"public"_ folder and sub-folders
 * Non root accounts only have write access to their own files, in addition to all _"/common/"_ files

+This allows any user to publicly share a file, with read-only access, such that all other users can read it but not modify it, by putting the file in his or hers _"~/documents/public/"_ folder.
+In addition, it allows a user to share a file, such that any user can both read and modify the file, by putting the file somewhere within the _"/common/"_ folder.

+Files in any of the _"/public/"_ folders (both common and private) are possible to access, with a direct link, for any random visitor, having a direct link to the file.
+This is not true for files in the _"/common/documents/private/"_ folder.

 ## Overriding file IO access